jochenchrist/spring-boot-access-logs-demo/README.md

 ## WebServerFactoryCustomizer

-Add a WebServerFactoryCustomizer, that adds the `LogbackValve` to the Tomcat WebServerFactory.
+Add a WebServerFactoryCustomizer, that adds the [LogbackValve](http://logback.qos.ch/access.html) to the WebServerFactory.
 The default filename for the logback configuration is `logback-access.xml`, which can be changed here.

 ```java